 Property ownership laws in Honduras are moderate for foreign nationals.
-You may personally own up to three-quarters of an acre in Honduras.
-It is also easy to establish a Honduran corporation, which will permit you to own more.
+You may personally own up to three-quarters of an acre in Honduras as a foreigner without residence.
+It is also easy to establish a Honduran corporation, which will allow you to own more.
 As a foreign national who has moved to Honduras, you will enjoy the same rights of ownership as any Honduran citizen.

 Moving Your Belongings Here

 Honduras has deep-water ports on both the Atlantic and Pacific coasts, facilitating the transporting of goods into the country when you move to Honduras.
-You can bring a 20-foot container from Florida to Roatan, for example, for $1,200.
-Also, some of the residency categories allow you one time to bring household goods in duty free, and to import a duty-free vehicle every five years.
+You can bring a 20-foot container from Florida to Roatán, for example, for $1,200.
+Also, the retirement residence category offers you a one-time opportunity to bring household goods in duty-free, and to import a duty-free vehicle every five years.

-When you move to Honduras, there is absolutely no need to be cut off from loved ones, or from news of the world (unless, of course, you want to be!).
-Communication systems in Honduras are good and improving daily.
-Telephones are available as landline, cell phone, satellite phone, or VoIP.
-Satellite, DSL or dial-up Internet are all also available.
-If you were wondering how to continue to pay your bills back in the U.S. after you move to Honduras, have no fear, because it is all possible via the Internet.
-Just be sure to establish Internet access to all of your banking and financial interests in the U.S. before moving to Honduras.
+Most people take advantage of local cable and internet companies to set-up wireless internet at home.
+If you were wondering how to continue to pay your bills back in the U.S. after you move to Honduras, have no fear, because it is all possible via the internet.
+Just be sure to establish internet access to all of your banking and financial interests in the U.S. before moving to Honduras.
 Both cable and satellite television can also be enjoyed.